HL7/US-Core/input/includes/DAR-exception.md

-- An Observation without a value, **SHALL** include a reason why the data is absent *unless* there are 1) component observations, or 2) reporting panel observations using `Observation.hasMember`.
+- \*An Observation without a value, **SHALL** include a reason why the data is absent *unless* there are 1) component observations, or 2) reporting panel observations using `Observation.hasMember`.
-  - For Further guidance see the [Observation Grouping] section in FHIR Specification.pta
+  - For further guidance see the [Observation Grouping] section in FHIR Specification.
-  - \*Systems that never provide an observation without a value are not required to support `Observation.dataAbsentReason`.
+  - Systems that never provide an observation without a value are not required to support `Observation.dataAbsentReason`.
-- An `Observation.component` without a value, **SHALL** include a reason why the data is absent.
+- \*An `Observation.component` without a value, **SHALL** include a reason why the data is absent.
-  - \*Systems that never provide a component observation without a component value are not required to support `Observation.component.dataAbsentReason`.
+  - Systems that never provide a component observation without a component value are not required to support `Observation.component.dataAbsentReason`.